thelbane/Apple-II-Programs/docs/_posts/2026-01-31-deconstructing-the-fifteen-puzzle.md

 A$=STR$(T(N))+"   ":?MID$(A$,1+(N=P)*2,2)
 ```

 Convert the tile value to a string, pad it with spaces, then print exactly 2 characters.
-The `1+(N=P)*2` offset is clever: normally we start at position 1, but for the empty tile (`N=P`), we start at position 3—which grabs two spaces instead of the number.
+The `1+(N=P)*2` offset is clever: normally we start at position 1, but for the empty tile (`N=P`), we start at position 3, which grabs two spaces instead of the number.

 ```
 RETURN